ELIXIR-Luxembourg-Training/rworkshop-practicals/README.md

 2. Activate renv by running `renv::activate()`.
 You might need to install `renv` by running `install.packages("renv")`.
 3. Run `renv::restore()` to install the package with the version.

-4. Open the .Rmd document and make yourself familiar with the instructions.
+5. The first tutorial (datasauRus) will be guided and demonstrate capacities in the tidyverse which we will explore in the workshop.

-5. The tutorial will be guided and demonstrate some capacities in R which we will explore in the following.
+6. The other practicals are yours to complete and push to the repository.